E-commerce

 • Social messaging: widely used when the customer contacts the brand from their usual channel.

-• Help center / self-service: a hybrid channel that reduces part of incoming contacts.
+• Help center / self-service: a hybrid channel that reduces some incoming contacts.

 The real issue is not just being present everywhere

-The real issue is avoiding disruptions.
+The real issue is avoiding breaks in the experience.
 If a customer has to repeat their problem on every channel, the experience quickly deteriorates.
-Modern inbound service therefore seeks to unify information, history, and the context of the request.
+Modern inbound service therefore seeks to unify the information, history, and context of the request.

-Good inbound service starts with the quality of response.
+A good inbound service starts with the quality of the response

-When we talk about inbound service quality, we often think of speed first.
-It’s important, but insufficient.
-A fast and poor response is still a poor experience.
+When people talk about inbound service quality, they often think first about speed.
+It is important, but insufficient.
+A fast but poor response is still a bad experience.
 What matters is the balance between speed, accuracy, clarity, and empathy.

 The elements of a good response